-After working in digital forensics for more than eight years, it is common to receive a call from a potential client that thinks they have been “hacked.”
+After working in digital forensics for more than two decades, it is common to receive a call from a potential client who thinks they have been “hacked.”

-After a few minutes of conversation, my finely tuned “paranoid client” meter quickly becomes active.
-If it reaches my predetermined threshold, I try to systematically walk through the technical aspects required for this to be realistic and provide an honest assessment of whether I feel it occurred.
-When I don’t feel like it is feasible, my hope is that they do not waste their money and I don’t have an unsatisfied client.
+After a few minutes of conversation, a “paranoid client” meter can quickly become active.
+If it reaches a predetermined threshold, we systematically walk through the technical aspects required for this to be realistic and provide an honest assessment of whether it likely occurred.

-However with the somewhat recent NSA hacking revelations that have been disclosed, I have had to re-calibrate my paranoia meter just a bit.
-The truth is that there now numerous vectors in which someone can hack you to obtain your personal data or spy on you: computers, mobile devices, and cloud platforms.
-To ensure relevance, I will not be discussing the NSA or major hacking groups such as anonymous, nation states, or the Russian mafia.
+However with the somewhat recent NSA hacking revelations that have been disclosed, cybersecurity companies have had to re-calibrate their paranoia meters just a bit.
+The truth is that there are now numerous vectors in which someone can hack you to obtain your personal data or spy on you: computers, mobile devices, and cloud platforms.
+To ensure relevance, we will not be discussing the NSA or major hacking groups such as anonymous, nation states, or the Russian mafia in this article.

 For computers, the crowd favorite method of spying that we encounter is the installation of commercial malware.
 This software can gather a wealth of valuable information.
-One of my first cases as a computer forensics expert involved commercial spyware and the usage was actually ruled to be Federal Wiretapping.
+One of our cases as computer forensics experts involved commercial spyware and the usage was actually ruled to be Federal Wiretapping.
 One of the more common products that we encounter for computers is Veriato, formerly Spectorsoft.
 As described on their website, this software provides that ability to capture and report on:

 - Chat/Instant Messaging

 - Online Searches

 - File Transfers